Multicultural Outreach & Recruitment

 Favorite place on campus: Quad in spring when the cherry trees are blooming

-Favorite class in college: Geography 478 Social Justice & the City
+Favorite class in college: Linguistics

 Rose Nguyen